 Consider your down payment funds.

 Down payments vary by the type of loan solution.
-Most require down payments between 3% to 20% of the home price.
+Most require down payments between 3%-20% of the home price.
 Some, such as VA loans, allow zero down payment.

-We offer support with Down Payment Assistance programs to access cash for your down payment for which you qualify.
+We offer support with Down Payment Assistance programs to access cash for your down payment.

 If you are a first-time homebuyer, we offer programs designed specifically to help you.

 Your Loan Originator will help you review the options and access the programs that will best support you.